apache/flink/docs/content/docs/concepts/glossary.md

 An operator chain consists of two or more consecutive [operators](#operator) without any repartitioning in between.
 Operators within the same operator chain forward records to each other directly without going through serialization or Flink's network stack.

+For distributed execution, Flink chains operator subtasks together into tasks.
+Each task is executed by one thread.
+Chaining operators together into tasks is a useful optimization: it reduces the overhead of thread-to-thread handover and buffering, and increases overall throughput while decreasing latency.
+The chaining behavior can be configured

 #### Parallelism